Why is My Rose Wilting? (Revive Wilting Roses)

 Too much nitrogen fertilizer can cause rose leaves, stems, and flowers to have a wilting appearance.
 Roses require fertilizer to grow their best but if it is applied too often or in too high a concentration the the roses grow lots of sappy and weak foliage and stems that wilt and droop.

-Roses are relatively heavy feeders and grow and flower to their best with fertilizer, however too much nitrogen can cause the rose to grow excess weak foliage and display fewer flowers.
+Roses are relatively heavy feeders and grow and I always have best results using fertilizer, however too much nitrogen can cause the rose to grow excess weak foliage and display fewer flowers.

-Once the rose has been affected by excess nitrogen from too much fertilizer there is not much you can immediately do to resolve the problem.
+I’m afraid that once the rose has been affected by excess nitrogen from too much fertilizer, there is not much you can immediately do to resolve the problem.

 However, you should check the rose for aphids and disease and treat it as necessary, and prune back the weak sappy growth the following Spring.

-The best time to prune roses for maintaining shape, and promoting healthy growth and flowers is in early Spring, so you can cut back all the surplus drooping growth and revive the rose.
+The best time to prune roses to maintain shape and promote healthy growth and flowers is in early spring, so what I do in this scenario is cut back all the surplus drooping growth and revive the rose.

 (Read my article, why are my roses not blooming?)